 In referring to both a donkey and a colt--"humble and riding on a donkey, on a colt, the foal of a donkey"--Zechariah was using a grammatical device known as "hendiadys," which means expressing a single idea with two nouns.
 This parallelism is quite common in Hebrew poetry.
 For example: "Your word is a lamp to my feet and a light for my path".
 (Ps.
 119: 105) The statement expresses one thought in two complementary ways.

-Scholarly opinion is all over the place on this one.
+Scholarly opinion is all over the place on the question of why Matthew clearly has Jesus riding two animals--"They brought the donkey and the colt..."
 Some say that Matthew flat misses the parallelism.
 Others say he knows about it but ignores it.
 In any case, Matthew does clearly refer to two animals, both a donkey and a colt.

 Some have cited this as evidence that Matthew didn't really understand the Hebrew language or the Hebrew people.
 Any Hebrew would have known that parallelism is about speaking of one thing in two ways.
 Gasp!
 Was Matthew a gentile?